ShayanFiroozi/FastLog.Net/README.md

   <br/>

  * **Thread Safety:**
    * **FastLog.Net** has an internal queue list which is designed fully thread-safe , it's really not matter how many thread(s) call the logging methods simultaneously , it gives your request(s) and put in the queue and immediately release your thread !
-Then process your logging agent(s) in the background.
+Then process your logging request(s) in the background.

 <br/>